WybeNetwork/VistaPanel-Customizations/theme-switcher/readme.md

 ```
   Above is just a demo.
 You can add more Themes as much as you wish.

 ## Final notes
 You can also host the script on your server!

-  ## I need Customization in Drop Down Menu
-  Do yourself! or wait for me.